Why Motivation is Important After a Stroke

 • How Does a Person Recover from a Stroke?

-The effects of a stroke depend on which side of the brain was involved, how serious the injury is, and the patient’s overall health at the time.
+The effects of a stroke depend on which side of the brain was involved, how severe the injury is, and the patient’s overall health at the time.
 While some people recover fully within a few weeks, others go on to develop a long-term disability and need help to cope with the tasks of daily living.

 The first step after a stroke is to stabilize the patient.
 In the early days, the patient will probably be in the ICU and be monitored around the clock.
-Oxygen might be needed and treatment for hypertension and blood sugar imbalances.
+Oxygen might be needed as treatment for hypertension and blood sugar imbalances.
 Care will be taken to prevent further blood clots from occurring.
 CT or MRI scans will be done to assess the damage.
 A physical clot may be removed surgically.

 After the initial emergency treatment and stabilization, the focus shifts to rehabilitation.
-Depending on which part of the brain was damaged and the loss of functionality that resulted, the health care team will develop a rehabilitation program.
+Depending on which part of the brain was damaged and the loss of functionality that resulted, the healthcare team will develop a rehabilitation program.
 This will involve teaching other parts of the brain to take over the tasks of the destroyed brain matter and exercises for affected limbs.

 • How Long Does Recovery Take?

-The hospital may offer extended treatment for two or three weeks after which arrangements are made for more permanent care.
+The hospital may offer extended treatment for two or three weeks, after which arrangements are made for more permanent care.
 If the patient is returning home, family members will need to be taught how to care for the patient, and the environment may have to be adapted.
-If the home is not suitable, there are institutions you can approach, such as McKnight Place extended care, for assistance with stroke recovery.
+If the home is not suitable, there are institutions you can approach, such as McKnight Place Extended Care, for assistance with stroke recovery.

 It is vital to make the most of those early weeks.
 This is why motivation is critical.